-Nowadays a commonly used converter topology for automotive drive system applications is the two-level VSC.
-However, the VSC does not come without drawbacks.
-Firstly, power losses that depends on high switching frequency, higher than around 1 kHz, typically of insulated gate bipolar transistors (IGBTs), these minor losses occur on the ac side owing to significant harmonic components, although, the power losses in the IGBTs are more significant and it is only the power losses of the transistors that will be calculated in this thesis.
+Nowadays the most used converter for automotive drive system applications is the two-level Voltage Source Converter (VSC).
+However, this converter does not come without drawbacks.
+Firstly, power losses that depends on high switching frequency, higher than around 1 kHz , typically of insulated gate bipolar transistors (IGBTs), these losses occur on the ac side owing to significant harmonic components, although, the power losses in the IGBTs are more significant.
 Secondly, the semiconductors that are used in VSCs for blocking voltages can only handle a couple of kilovolts.
-Therefore, in high-voltage applications, such as in HVDC systems, to acquire desired behaviour and requirements a series connection of semiconductors must be utilised.
-Although this is not crucial for a heavy truck application but more applicable for HVDC systems.
+Therefore, in high-voltage applications to acquire desired behaviour and requirements a series connection of semiconductors must be utilised.
 Lastly, as mentioned above, the switching frequency must be high since the phase voltage is constantly switched between the dc rails of a two-level converter.
 Large direct voltages could lead to damages on the insulation of any equipment connected to the ac terminal.
-These disadvantages are significantly improved with topologies of modular multilevel converters [5] since the voltage of every submodule (SM) is smaller which decreases the stress on the transistors as well as decreasing the power losses.
+These disadvantages are significantly improved with topologies of multilevel converters.
+[5]